History Of Earth Day In Hawaii

 Hawaii’s Ancient Land Management System

-The Hawaiian Concept of Land and Ocean starts with the land.
+The Hawaiian concept of land and ocean management starts with the land.
 Throughout Polynesia the demi-god Maui is attributed to many supernatural feats.
 He is said to have snared the sun to slow its progress across the sky making the days longer.
 Legends also tell of Maui pulling the land up (the Hawaiian Islands) from the ocean with a fish hook.
 Interestingly the Hawaiian creation story is based on the aina (land) whereas in most of Polynesia the creation stories are more closely linked to the sea.
 It makes Hawaii unique even among the closely related southern islands of the Marquesas and Tahiti which Hawaii settlers migrated from some 1000 years ago.

 Aina is a term for homeland and identifies Hawaii as a food producer.
 The word is compounded from the verb ai – to eat, with the substantive suffix na, which makes it a noun.
 Therefore the word aina then means “that which feeds.”
-It’s possible the first settlers who arrived over 1500 years ago had little or nothing to plant.
+It’s possible the first settlers who arrived over 1000 years ago had little or nothing to plant.
 For generations, the small, slowly growing population established themselves along shorelines near streams that supplied water.
-Though the course of native settlement voyaging canoes left and returned from the homeland with plants and animals with which to sustain the population.
-Today these are known as “canoe plants” and include Kalo (taro) sweet potato, breadfruit, banana, and sugarcane.
-Though no one knows why for sure travel between the homeland and Hawaii ceased around 1300 AD, we do know their arts, crafts, tools, skills and population advanced beyond those of their homelands.
+Through the course of native settlement, voyaging canoes left and returned from the homeland with plants and animals with which to sustain the population.
+Today these are known as “canoe plants” and include kalo (taro) sweet potato, breadfruit, banana, and sugarcane.
+Though no one knows for sure why travel between the southern islands and Hawaii ceased around 1300 AD, we do know their arts, crafts, tools, skills and population advanced beyond those of their homelands.